pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

 The same problem happens for moving down.
-The player bat can go right off the bottom of the screen.
+The player bat can go right off the bottom of the court.

 {{< learner-task >}}